Boost Your Cholesterol-Lowering Potential With Phytosterols

-Are Phytosterols safe to consume on a regular basis?
+Are phytosterols safe to consume on a regular basis?

 No known negative health effects have been shown in research.
 The body’s tissues do not retain phytosterols, and they do not affect the absorption of fat-soluble vitamins A, D, E and K. Talk to your doctor and/or registered dietitian if you have any questions about including phytosterols in your diet.
 In addition, do not use these products as a substitute for any prescription medications you are currently taking.

-Are Phytosterols safe for children to consume?
+Are phytosterols safe for children?

 There has not been adequate testing to determine the safety of phytosterols in children.
 Intermittent use is considered GRAS (Generally Recognized as Safe) by the FDA (Food & Drug Administration).
 The ADI (acceptable daily intake) is 130 mg per kilogram (kg or .13 grams) of body weight.
 Therefore, a child that weighs 50 kilograms (110 lbs) can have up to 6.5 grams of phytosterols today.